Roger Michael, A Pioneer of London’s Vibrant and Eclectic Night Club Scene

 Attended by clubgoers and stars from the film, fashion and music world, including Siouxsie Sioux, Bono, Prince, Terence Trent D’Arby, Bryan Adams, Mariah Carey, Brad Pitt, Pierce Brosnan, Bruce Willis, Leonardo DiCaprio, Sylvester Stallone and Domenico Dolce & Stefano Gabbana to name but a few, the award-winning events were:

 Wednesday nights at Embargo in Chelsea; The Next Big Thing on Thursdays at Hanover Grand in Hanover Square; Atomic Model on Fridays at Iceni in Shepherds Market; and Saturdays at Browns in Covent Garden.

 Michael’s club events soon became recognised for their style, glamour, and strong social atmosphere.
-With a reputation for recognising the ideal components to create a successful, memorable event, Michael formed his first company, Roger Michael Associates Ltd in 1995, a PR and marketing agency specialising in clubs, nightlife, bespoke guest list, and special events.
+With a reputation for recognising the ideal components to create a successful, memorable event, Michael formed his first company, Roger Michael Associates Ltd in 1995, a events marketing agency specialising in nightclubs, nightlife, bespoke guest list, and special events.

 The Next Big Thing